Frank Finlay

-Francis Finlay, CBE (6 August 1926 – 30 January 2016) was an English stage, film and television actor, Oscar-nominated for a supporting role as Iago in Laurence Olivier's 1965 film adaptation of Othello.
+Francis Finlay, CBE (6 August 1926 – 30 January 2016) was an English actor.
+He earned an Academy Award nomination for his performance as Iago in Othello (1965).

-In 1983, Finlay was directed by Italian filmmaker Tinto Brass in the erotic classic The Key, with Stefania Sandrelli.

 His first leading television role came in 1971 in Casanova.
 This led to appearances on The Morecambe and Wise Show.
+Finlay starred alongside famous Italian actress Stefania Sandrelli in Tinto Brass' The Key, the most successful Italian film of the 1983–1984 season.
 He also appeared in the drama Bouquet of Barbed Wire.
+A four-time BAFTA nominee, Finlay won one for his television performances in 1974.

 Early life

-Finlay was born in Farnworth, Lancashire, the son of Josiah Finlay, and Margaret Finlay.
+Finlay was born in Farnworth, Lancashire, the son of Josiah Finlay and Margaret Finlay.
 He was educated at St Gregory the Great School, but left at 14 to train as a butcher at Toppings, gaining a City and Guilds Diploma in the trade.

 Stage career

 Finlay made his first stage appearances at the local Farnworth Little Theatre, in plays that included Peter Blackmore's Miranda in 1951.
 The current Little Theatre president, also in the cast of that Miranda production, remembers him as a perfectionist in his craft.
 He also played in repertory, initially in Scotland, before winning a scholarship to RADA in London.

 There followed several parts in productions at the Royal Court Theatre, such as the Arnold Wesker trilogy.
 He became particularly associated with the National Theatre, especially during the years when Laurence Olivier was director.
 Playing Iago opposite Olivier's title character in John Dexter's 1965 production of Othello, and the film adaptation of that production (also 1965), Finlay's performance left theatre critics unmoved, but he later received high praise for the film version and gained an Academy Award nomination.
 The critic John Simon wrote that the close-ups in the film allowed Finlay to give a more subtle and effective performance than he had done on stage.

 At the Chichester Festival Theatre, Finlay played roles ranging from the First Gravedigger in Hamlet to Josef Frank in Weapons of Happiness.
 He also appeared in The Party, Plunder, Saint Joan, Hobson's Choice, Amadeus (as Salieri), Much Ado About Nothing (as Dogberry), The Dutch Courtesan, The Crucible, Mother Courage, and Juno and the Paycock.

 Finlay made appearances on Broadway, in Epitaph for George Dillon (1958–1959), and in the National Theatre and Broadway productions of Filumena opposite Joan Plowright in 1980.
 Between November 1988 and April 1989, Finlay toured Australia, performing in Jeffrey Archer's Beyond Reasonable Doubt at theatres in Sydney, Melbourne and Adelaide.